 Since many of them reject the idea of learning from traditional chains of scholarship or adherence to any of the accepted schools of thought, they are always involved in what some of them call “progressive scholarship”.
 This means that while they are in the process of finding all of the hadith on an issue, they issue rulings.
 Then, they come back after some years or months or even the next day and change the ruling or view.
 There is nothing wrong with progressive scholarship; however, progressive scholarship cannot ever be considered the absolute truth, free from any error.
 Imam Shaafi’ee issued many rulings on issues that he later changed after he was apprised of more information.
 Imam Shaafi’ee was a scholar of the highest caliber.
 In the case of Imam Shaafi’ee, it was reported that he used to say when arriving at a disputed conclusion; “I am right, with the possibility that I am wrong, and you are wrong, with the possibility that you are right”.
 However; progressive scholarship when practiced by novices, and people prone to acrimonious dispute and fitna, is reckless.

-It is difficult to define them as a whole.
+It is difficult to define the Salaf as a whole.
+They were different.
+And which predecessors are we talking about?
+The ones in Hijaz, the ones in Basra, the ones in Kufa?
+The ones in Samraquind?
+Khorosan?
+Which Salaf.
+We’re talking about hundreds of scholars, spanning nearly two centuries.
 There are certainly many from amongst the Salafis who may be applying Islam in the character, temperament, and true understanding of what the Prophet (SAWS) intended.
 Much of what this author is referring to are the extremists of the Salafiyyah those primary targets are new Muslims.
 At the common level, regarding relationships amongst the average Muslims and masaajid, particularly those predominately frequented by American Muslims, the worst of the Salafiyyah is what seems to attract the most adherents.
 Islam as practiced by converts or reverts in the United States is mostly at the common level.
 As ibn Taymiyyah said,

 “From that which is well-known about what occurs when people gather together upon some matter, is that any group which becomes strong and has many followers, then you will definitely find in them the pure and the impure, the justly balanced and the unbalanced, the extreme and the moderate.
 Moreover, a well-established fact is that the extremists are more vocal and have greater acceptance, since the ones who are justly balanced follow a middle course.
 And those who seek this balanced approach are few in numbers, in every age and place.
 As for extremism, then this is what most of the people thrive upon, and what the over-whelming majority inclines towards – and this has been the path of the various sects and religions as well.
 So the extremists try to monopolize their being mentioned among the people and to single in their da’wah.
 And they did not find any way to gain a monopoly over the people, except by extremism, which they achieve by degrading people and belittling them at every opportunity; either by their tongues, or other than that.